 Waiver and Medical History: All parents, leaders and Scouts who are participating must sign the statement of risk prior to participating.
 All participants (adult and youth) must give to the unit leadership a current (within 12 months) BSA Health and Medical Record Parts A & B (does not require doctor visit).
 Download the form here.
 Parents and leaders must read and sign the participant waiver.
-Download the statement here.
+The waiver may be downloaded at www.ncbsa.org/corona.
 The unit must keep a folder of all risk statements and medical records together in a secure location.

 Group Sizes: Participants are required to be organized in "stable groups" of a maximum of 10 people in Massachusetts, 15 people in Rhode Island.
 The term "stable groups" means the same individuals, including children, staff and any adult leaders, remain in the same group over the course of the entire summer.
 Each "stable group" must include at least 2 adult leaders.
 Children shall not change from one group to another, and groups should occupy the same physical space.
 Scouts and leaders cannot change groups from week to week.
 Parents and caregivers should choose one stable group for their child.
+We expect that the allowable size of groups will increase over the coming weeks-we will follow size restrictions for youth activities as provided by our governors.

 Physical Distancing: Physical distancing is encouraged and should be maintained whenever possible.
 Activities where at least six feet of distance can be maintained are encouraged and 14 feet of distance is preferred.
 It is acknowledged that when engaged in active play, participants may not be able to maintain the 6 foot distance.
-When not engaged in active play, members of a stable group should maintain physical distance of six feet between each person.
+When not engaged in active play, members of a stable group should maintain physical distance of six feet between each person and 14 feet whenever possible.